 Since last year, Mozilla has been conducting research and released the Internet Health Report.
-There are multiple statistics of the internet, but there is not enough study or science of the internet.
+There are multiple statistics about the internet, but there is not enough study or science of the internet.
 Not until now.
 We’re branching out with Internet Toxicology.
-A science of the toxic internet!
+The science of the toxic internet!
 Let’s jump right in.

 Toxicity and the Internet

 According to MedicineNet, the medical definition of toxicity is “the degree to which a substance (a toxin or poison) can harm humans or animals.”
 It is also defined by Merriam-Webster as “the quality, state, or relative degree of being poisonous”.

 Internet Toxicity could be defined as the degree to which an event, element, or action on the Internet can bring harm to humans.

 According to Merriam-Webster again, a poison is “something destructive or harmful”.
 So, Internet Toxicity is also something destructive or harmful on the Internet.

 But why did the Internet became toxic?
 We can go back to the definition.
 Keyword is poison.

 The saying above is just a contraction of the quote from Paracelsus, a German-Swiss physician, and alchemist who established the role of chemistry in medicine.
 His quote goes like “All things are poisons, for there is nothing without poisonous qualities.
 It is only the dose which makes a thing poison.”